PaddlePaddle/PaddleSpeech/docs/source/tts/quick_start.md

 ```

 ### Vocoder (spectrogram to wave)
-The code below show how to use a  ` Parallel WaveGAN` model.
-Like the example above, after loading the pretrained model, use it and normalizer object to construct a prediction object，then use `pwg_inference(mel)` to generate  raw audio (in wav format).
+The code below shows how to use a  ` Parallel WaveGAN` model.
+Like the example above, after loading the pretrained model, use it and the normalizer object to construct a prediction object，then use `pwg_inference(mel)` to generate raw audio (in wav format).

 ```python
 from pathlib import Path